ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 The list start index feature allows the user to choose the starting point of an ordered list.
 By default, this would be `1` (or `A`, or `I` &ndash; see the [list styles section](#list-styles)).
 Sometimes you may want to start a list with some other digit or letter, though.

-When this feature is {@link module:list/listconfig~ListPropertiesConfig#startIndex enabled}, an additional dropdown option is available in the ordered list toolbar button.
+When this feature is {@link module:list/listconfig~ListPropertiesConfig#startIndex enabled}, an extra dropdown option is available in the ordered list toolbar button.
 Thanks to it, the user may set or change the starting marker.

 #### Demo